particle-iot/docs/src/content/guide/getting-started/build.md

 ![Bookmark icon](/assets/images/libraries-guide-librarylist.png)

-You should be presented with a list of libraries.
-The ones that have the Particle logo next to them are official Particle libraries and the one that have a check mark are [verified libraries]().
-To find the library you are looking for, you can either search it by name or use the pagination buttons at the bottom.
+Once you open the libraries tab, you'll be presented with a list of libraries.
+Libraries with the Particle logo next to them are Official libraries created by the Particle team for Particle hardware.
+Libraries that have a check mark next to them are Verified libraries.
+Verified libraries are popular community libraries that have been validated by the Particle team to ensure that they work and are well documented.
+Click [here](/reference/libraries/#kinds-of-libraries) To learn more about the different kinds of Particle libraries.

+To find the right library for your project, you can either search for it directly or browse through popular firmware libraries using the browsing arrows at the bottom of the library list.

 **Search**.
-The search happens instantly, and it is ordered the same way as the initial list (official, verified, community).
+To search for a library, begin typing in the search bar.
+Search results are ranked by match with the search term with a preference for official and verified libraries.

 ![Search](/assets/images/libraries-guide-search.png)

-**Pagination**.
-This enables you to see more than one page of results.
+**Browsing arrows**.
+Not sure what library you're looking for?
+Use the browsing arrows beneath the library list to view additional Particle libraries in our firmware library manager.
 Pagination also works with search results.

 ![Pagination](/assets/images/libraries-guide-pagination.png)

 ##### Step 3 - Click on a library
-After clicking on the library name, you should see more detailed information about the library.
+Clicking on a library from the library list shows you more detailed information about the library.

 ![Library information](/assets/images/libraries-guide-libraryinfo.png)

-This includes:
-#### Library name
+The detailed view for a library includes the following:

-The name of the library.
-The name must be unique, so there aren't 2 libraries with the same name.
+- `Library name`: The name of the library.
+The name must be unique, so there aren't two libraries with the same name.

-#### Library version
-The version of the library.
+- `Library version`: The version of the library.
 This follows the [semver convention](http://semver.org/).

-#### GitHub link
-Where the library is hosted.
+- `GitHub link`: Where the library is hosted.
 The code for public libraries must be open-sourced.
 See how to [Contribute a library](/reference/libraries/#contributing-libraries).

-#### Library description
-Detailed information about the library
+- `Library description`: Detailed information about the library

-#### Library files
-What files come with the library.
+- `Library files`: What files come with the library.
 This follows the [new library file structure](/reference/libraries/#library-file-structure).

-#### Library examples
-Those are examples of usage.
+- `Library examples`: Those are examples of usage.
 If you click on one of them, you will be shown the source code.
 To use it as one of your projects, click on 'Use this example'.

 ![Library examples](/assets/images/libraries-guide-libraryexamples.png)

-#### Library code
-In the editor you will see all the code of the library.
+- `Library source`: In the editor you will see all the code of the library.

 ##### Step 4 - Click on 'Include in App'

 ![Include in App](/assets/images/libraries-guide-includeinapp.png)

-If you want to use this library in your project, you can click on 'Include in App'.
-This will show you a list of all your apps, select the one you want and you should see a confirmation page.
+To add a firmware library to a project, click the `Include in App` button.
+You will be presented with a list of your Particle projects that the library can be added to.
+After you select your target project from the list, you'll be presented with a confirmation page.

 ![Include in App](/assets/images/libraries-guide-includeinappconfirmation.png)

-After clicking on 'Confirm', you will be bought back to your application.
-The library include should appear at the top of your file.
-Also, you should have it in the 'Included libraries' list.
+Clicking the `Confirm` button will bring you back to your Particle project.
+The library include should appear at the top of your project source file.
+It should also be listed in the `Included libraries` section of the project.

 ![Include](/assets/images/libraries-guide-include.png)
 ![Included libraries](/assets/images/libraries-guide-includedlibraries.png)

-**Cograts!** You are now using a Particle library in your project!
+**Congrats!** You have now added a firmware library to your Particle project!

 Contribute a library
 ---